 Harry’s assessment gave us the answers we needed on the important questions

 Having children with speech, language and communication needs (SLCN) assessed can often be arduous and painful.
 To get more of an insight into this process, we spoke to Janette Butler, a grandmother of a child with SLCN experiences.
-We spoke to Janette about Harry, the issues he’s faced in school and why our Meath School had such a positive impact on helping her and his Mum understand his conditions better.
+We spoke to Janette about Harry, the issues he’s faced in school and why I CAN’s Bill Harrison Assessment Service had such a positive impact on helping her and his Mum understand his conditions better.

 Harry and his Mum lived with me for the first five years of his life.
 I supported both of them and have taken on an active caring role, trying to support my daughter as much as possible.